CompSciGuyIT/Capstone/README.md

 ### Creating a database from an .sql file
 From a command console, navigate to mariadb's \bin folder and type 'mysql.exe -uroot < D:\database.sql' where 'database' is the name of the .sql file and 'D:\' is its location.

+### Running Metabase to view the database
+A metabase.jar file needs to be downloaded from https://www.metabase.com/start/jar.html and added to the 'Demo' folder.
+This file is too large for Github and must be excluded from the repo.
+This has already been done in the updated .gitignore.
+A shortcut has been created named metabase, which you will need to edit by going into its properties and changing the target to point to where you have java.exe on your system, as well as the metabase.jar file. e.g. C:\Java\jdk-13.0.2\bin\java.exe -jar e:\QUT\Capstone\Capstone\Demo\metabase.jar

+Double-click the shortcut to run Metabase and navigate to 'localhost:3000' in your browser for a first time setup.
+Refer to the slack for screenshots of the process.